CROCUS-Urban/instrument-cookbooks/_sources/README.md

-# ARM Cookbook Template
+# CROCUS Instrument Cookbooks

+image:: ./notebooks/images/CROCUS_Logo.svg

-This is a Github repository template for creating cookbooks related to working with ARM data
+This is a Github repository to host exploration of [CROCUS](https://www.anl.gov/crocus) instrumentation and data.

+CROCUS is a Department of Energy's Urban Integrated Field Laboratory supported by Argonne National Laboratory